 - Publication, presentation, and authorship practices

-Discuss Scholarship Issues with Your Graduate Advisor.
+Discuss Scholarship Matters with Your Graduate Advisor.
 During your first interaction with your graduate advisor or research supervisor, you should raise questions about the procedures and deadlines for scholarship and graduate fellowship applications in your program.
 Be sure to find out about all awards for which graduate students in your program may be eligible.
-Ask your advisor for advice about developing an effective scholarship application.
+Ask your advisor or supervisor for advice about developing an effective scholarship application.

-Thoroughly Review the UBC Grad Studies Awards and Financial Aid Web Site.
-The web site gives details about the range of financial assistance available for graduate students including academic merit-based and need-based funds.
+Thoroughly Review the UBC Grad Studies Scholarships, Awards & Funding Website.
+The website gives details about the range of financial assistance available for graduate students including academic merit-based and need-based funds.

 Read the Hot Tips for Scholarships Guide for more information.

 Identify Your Career Goals

 As you pursue your first year of graduate study, keep in mind that you have entered a major stage of professional career development.
 Your graduate education will provide you with a range of knowledge, skills and abilities that will broaden your employment opportunities.

 A major objective for every graduate student should be to become aware of the range of employment and professional opportunities that exist for individuals receiving a graduate degree.
 Think of your graduate education as a career step, not just a learning experience.